 5 Umbilical Cord Accidents that Can Lead to Birth Injuries

-Cutting the umbilical cord is a momentous part of most births.
-One parent is often given the opportunity to cut the cord, which many view as the moment when a baby is safely delivered and is its own person.
+Cutting the umbilical cord is a momentous and emotionally significant part of most births.
+One parent is often given the opportunity to cut the cord, which many view as the moment when a baby is safely delivered and becomes his or her own person.
 Some parents may even choose to keep the stump of their baby’s umbilical cord as a reminder.
-Umbilical cords provide babies in the womb with nutrients and oxygen, as helping the baby get rid of waste.
-These are essential to help keep babies growing healthily inside of the womb and many might not even think about them during pregnancy.
-Umbilical cords are also the cause of some birth injuries if problems with it occur.
+Umbilical cords provide babies in the womb with nutrients and oxygen, as well as help babies get rid of waste.
+These processes are essential to help keep babies growing healthily inside of the womb and many might not even think about them during pregnancy.
+Umbilical cords, however, are also the cause of some birth injuries if problems with it occur.

-Problems with the umbilical cord are a common part of pregnancies, many of which cause no health concerns for the baby.
-Umbilical cord problems can occur naturally just by the baby moving around and there is usually no way of preventing them.
+Problems with umbilical cords are actually a common part of pregnancies, many of which cause no health concerns for the baby.
+Umbilical cord problems can occur naturally just by the baby moving around and there is often no way of preventing them.
 In many cases, problems with the umbilical cord can be fixed with proper medical care.
-However, problems with an umbilical cord can be life-threatening.
+However, problems with an umbilical cord can also be life-threatening.
 When medical negligence occurs, umbilical cord issues might not be fixed on time and can have devastating effects on the baby.
 If serious problems with the umbilical cord occur, blood and oxygen can be cut off from the baby.
-Medical professionals need to test for potential umbilical cord concerns and take the necessary precautions to keep the baby safe and healthy.
+Medical professionals need to test regularly for potential umbilical cord concerns and take the necessary precautions to keep the baby safe and healthy.

 1. Nuchal Cord